codeanimals/dragontechimages/README.md

 written for Windows Server, so you may want to Linux up the path concatenation.
 Of course, you could also use the resource loader and go that route.

-Note that if you deploy as an exploded .WAR, you can drop images into your pics folder without restarting, but you'll have to hard-refresh the page.
-Call it a TODO item to improve that.
+You need to deploy this as an exploded .WAR, so you can drop images into your pics folder without restarting.
+An AJAX call will be made from index.jsp every few seconds to see if images have been added.
+Deleted images will not be noticed (yet) but of course will not show up if the client hard refreshes or uncaches.

-This project is in early stages, so using a .JSP for dev purposes.

 A working version is at http://www.dragon.tech although expect the site to be up and down during development.